As a spinal cord injury victim is preparing to return home after hospitalization and rehabilitation, disability accommodations are critical.

 After a Serious Accident, How Will You Live at Home with Spinal Cord Damage?

 A positive attitude and a loving family can make all the difference in the quality of life that an accident victim living with paralysis can achieve.
 If you have these assets, you are already ahead of the game.
 However, challenges for a paralyzed person and his or her family can seem endless.
 Ongoing health challenges can be best managed with quality assistance from dedicated caregivers.
 A spinal cord injury often leaves a sufferer with lifelong disabilities and related complications such as recurring urinary tract infections (UTI) and a risk of stroke.

 Of course, financial resources are also essential.
 To help you cope with life as a paralyzed individual after a serious car or truck accident, Karns & Kerrison is prepared to collaborate with health care providers, life care planners, and economists.
-Well-documented testimony from experts can help our Rhode Island paralysis attorneys build a strong and persuasive injury claim or lawsuit on your behalf.
+Well-documented testimony from experts can help our Providence paralysis attorneys build a strong and persuasive injury claim or lawsuit on your behalf.

 Support for a Paralysis Accident Victim: Personal Care, Special Transportation

 Whether the injured person is left to cope with paraplegia or quadriplegia, he or she will most likely need daily services of personal care attendants.
 Ideally, the accident victim should continue to engage in physical therapy and/or occupational therapy as an outpatient.
 For this purpose and for other outings (for work, doctors' visits, social engagements, and recreation), modified transportation will become a necessity.
 Whether the paralyzed person uses private or public transportation, a special car, truck, or van, a vehicle's wheelchair accessibility will be a requirement for getting around.